3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 post_date: 2019-01-DD HH:MM:SS

 tags:
     - PC Engines
     - apu2
     - boost
     - performance
     - coreboot
 categories:
     - Firmware

 ---

 # Pushing hardware to its limits

-In the epoch of efficient and fast processors, performance becomes one of most crucial aspects when choosing and working with hardware.
+In the epoch of efficient and fast processors, performance becomes one of the most crucial aspects when choosing and working with hardware.
 We want our computers to execute their tasks with possibly highest speeds.
 But what really influences the performance of our platforms?
-It is the processors' manufacturer design one may say.
-In this post I will show You how firmware may boost Your silicon to higher performance level.
+It's the processor's manufacturer design one may say.
+In this post, I will show You how firmware may boost Your silicon to higher performance level.
 On the example of PC Engines apu2c4 platform, I will present Core Performance Boost feature.

 ## Core Performance Boost

 ![BOOST](https://3mdeb.com/wp-content/uploads/2019/01/boost.jpeg)

-Core Performance Boost (CPB) is a feature that allows to increase the frequency of the processor cores to exceed its nominal values.
+Core Performance Boost (CPB) is a feature that allows increasing the frequency of the processor's core exceeding its nominal values.
 It is the equivalent of Intel® Turbo Boost Technology for AMD processors.

-Enabling the CPB feature is relatively easy, since coreboot uses proprietary initialization code from AMD for the apu2 processor called AGESA, which have support for CPB.
+Enabling the CPB feature is relatively easy since coreboot uses proprietary initialization code from AMD for the apu2 processor called AGESA, which have support for CPB initialization.

-In order to enable CPB feature one must add following lines to OEMCustomize in `src/mainboard/pcengines/apu2/OemCustomize.c`:
+In order to enable CPB feature one must add following lines to OEM Customize in `src/mainboard/pcengines/apu2/OemCustomize.c`:

 ```
 VOID
 OemCustomizeInitEarly (
     IN  OUT AMD_EARLY_PARAMS    *InitEarly
     )
 {
     InitEarly->GnbConfig.PcieComplexList = &PcieComplex;
 +    InitEarly->PlatformConfig.CStateMode = CStateModeC6;
 +    InitEarly->PlatformConfig.CpbMode = CpbModeAuto;
 }
 ```

-These valus will be passed to AGESA, which will handle initialization of the CPB feature.
+These values will be passed to AGESA, which will handle initialization of the CPB feature.

 ## Performance tests